paulamlago/song-data-analysis/README.md

              paste("https://en.wikipedia.org/wiki/", artists[i, 1], "_(singer)", sep=""),
              paste("https://en.wikipedia.org/wiki/", artists[i, 1], "_(band)", sep=""))
 ```
 Those are all the formats that we have found in which an artist or band web page is shown.
-After that, by using the function ```R  exists <- sapply(pwebs, url_exists)``` we obtain which of the following links exists, and just by taking the first one that exists we can access the table that contains the personal information.
+After that, by using the function ```  exists <- sapply(pwebs, url_exists)``` we obtain which of the following links exists, and just by taking the first one that exists we can access the table that contains the personal information.